tambo-ai/conversational-form/README.md

 This template showcases a conversational cancellation flow with:

 1. An initial cancellation reason form (`CancellationReasonForm.tsx`)
-2. Dynamic feedback forms based on the selected reason (`FeedbackForms.tsx`)
+2. Dynamic feedback forms based on the selected reason:

+- /ui/form/multi-select.tsx
+- /ui/form/single-select.tsx
+- /ui/form/slider-field.tsx
+- /ui/form/yes-no-field.tsx

 3. AI-powered conversation that responds appropriately to user feedback

 ### Key Components

-#### FeedbackForm Component
+#### Interactive Components

-The `FeedbackForm` component demonstrates how to create an AI-controlled form with:
+The `MultiSelectField` and `SingleSelectField` components demonstrate how to create an AI-controlled form with:

 - Reason-specific form fields
 - State management with `useTamboComponentState`
 - Thread interaction with `useTamboThreadInput`